How To Be Creative In Curriculum Design?

 • equipped the BFAC with WiFi

-On the other hand, the project also used a variety of ‘low-tech’ options such as coloured materials of different textures and sizes, large geometric shapes created with cane or PVC, large rolls of butcher’s paper/ newsprint: in fact, predominantly elemental, non-constructed resources that students could safely use over and over again to characterise the location or situation that the creative project called-up for them.
+On the other hand, the project also used a variety of ‘low-tech’ props such as coloured materials of different textures and sizes, large geometric shapes created with cane or PVC, large rolls of butcher’s paper/ newsprint: in fact, predominantly elemental, non-constructed resources that students could safely use over and over again to characterise a location or situation that the creative project called-up for them.
 For instance, students ‘made costumes’ as a facility of ‘marking the body’ and ‘dressing’ chairs to demarcate a particular setting.

-For instance, the Coursera MOOC Learning How To Learn, delivered by Drs Barbara Oakley and Terry Sejnowski at the University of California, San Diego show being reflective as a function of the brain’s two modes of working, focus attention and diffuse thinking.
-The important fact to grasp is that successful learners need to learn to apply both modes effectively.
+For instance, the Coursera MOOC Learning How To Learn, delivered by Drs Barbara Oakley and Terry Sejnowski at the University of California, San Diego show being reflective as a function of the brain’s two modes of working, focused attention and diffuse thinking.
+The important fact to grasp here is that successful learners need to learn to apply both modes effectively.
 One of the key readings in the course is Brigid Schulte, (May 16, 2014).
 “For a more productive life, daydream.”
 CNN Opinion.
 Schulte opens her article with

 In 1990, a 25-year-old researcher for Amnesty International, stuck on a train stopped on the tracks between London and Manchester, stared out the window for hours.
 To those around her, no doubt rustling newspapers and magazines, busily rifling through work, the young woman no doubt appeared to be little more than a space cadet, wasting her time, zoning out.